christian-schlichtherle/bali-di-java/README.md

 1. Dependency resolution happens at compile-time by an annotation processor which generates Java source code to wire up your components.
-2. Dependencies are created and - if desired - cached in modules, which are auto-generated, abstract classes.
+2. Dependencies are made accessible to your components by calling abstract, parameterless methods.
-3. Dependencies are made accessible to your components by calling abstract, parameterless methods.
+3. Dependencies are created lazily and - if desired - cached in modules, which are auto-generated, abstract classes.

 There are many features and benefits resulting from this approach: